 States have the option of using an interim template to develop their own applications.
 States are also encouraged to use the accompanying budget neutrality template in developing their applications.
 States may either download and complete the template, or simply use it as guide as they develop the application.
 States may submit completed applications to firstname.lastname@example.org.

-CMS established a new “fast track” process for reviewing proposals from states to extend established Medicaid and CHIP 1115 demonstrations that reauthorize longstanding policies with proven program outcomes.
+The Centers of Medicare & Medicaid Services (CMS) established a new “fast track” process for reviewing proposals from states to extend established Medicaid and Children's Health Insurance Program (CHIP) 1115 demonstrations that reauthorize longstanding policies with proven program outcomes.
 States that want to be considered for the fast track process must use the streamlined extension application for the 1115 extension pathway it is requesting to be extended under.

 More About the State Section 1115 Application Process

-- Other program features that the demonstration would modify in the State’s Medicaid program and/or Children's Health Insurance Program.
+- Other program features that the demonstration would modify in the state’s Medicaid program and/or CHIP

-- Summaries of External Quality Review Organization (EQRO) reports, managed care organization (MCO) and State quality assurance monitoring, and any other documentation of the quality of and access to care provided under the demonstration.
+- Summaries of External Quality Review Organization reports, managed care organization and state quality assurance monitoring, and any other documentation of the quality of and access to care provided under the demonstration

-- An evaluation report of the demonstration, inclusive of evaluation activities and findings to date, plans for evaluation activities during the extension period, and if changes are requested, identification of research hypotheses related to the changes and an evaluation design for addressing the proposed revisions.
+- An evaluation report of the demonstration, including evaluation activities and findings to date, plans for evaluation activities during the extension period, and if changes are requested, identification of research hypotheses related to the changes and an evaluation design for addressing the proposed revisions

 States should review the full content of section 42 CFR 431.412 of the CMS Final Rule to confirm that it has met all of the pre-submission application requirements outlined in this subpart.
 Please note that while the Final Rule left open the applicability of public notice requirements to proposed amendments, to ensure that the public is afforded the same degree of transparency and input on proposed amendment requests, CMS applies application "completeness" requirements to state applications for amendments as well as posts and accepts public comments on all amendments.